Homemade Jerky Project

 If using a dehydrator, set the temperature to 165°F.

-Arrange the marinated fish onto each wire rack or dehydrator screen.
-Be careful not to overlap the fish jerky.
+Arrange the marinated meat onto each wire rack or dehydrator screen.
+Be careful not to overlap the jerky.
 The pieces can touch, but they shouldn’t overlap.
 This will lead to irregular drying.

 Cook the meat for 3 to 5 hours.
 At the 2 hour mark, rotate the pans from front to back and top to bottom.